MYAirline: Fleet

-Airbus A320-200
+Last fleet

+As of October 2023, at the time of its closure, MYAirline operated 9 aircraft, all of which have since been deregistered by February 2024:.

+Fleet development

-MYAirline currently utilises an all Airbus A320 fleet.
-The carrier maintains that the usage of a single-type of narrow-body aircraft is suitable to accommodate their low-cost airline module.
+MYAirline operated an all Airbus A320 fleet.
+The carrier affirmed that the usage of a single-type of narrow-body aircraft is suitable to accommodate their low-cost airline module.
 It was held that by handling a common fleet, the crew would develop an expertise on the type of aircraft.
 Thus, resulting a lower turnaround time, as well as a high utilization rate and a low unit cost.
 At present, its aircraft are leased from several sources, including Aircastle Limited and Genesis Lease.
-Within the next 5 years, the airline aims to incorporate 50 aircraft in its fleet network.
+By the end of 2023, the airline projected to had 20 aircraft it its fleet network, and within the next 2 years, the number was expected to rise for a total of 50 aircraft, and 80 aircraft by 2027.
+However, on October 12, 2023, the airline went bankrupt with nine of its aircraft facing returning to lessor due to unpaid payments.

+On November 6, 2023, The airline has clarified that it still has four aircraft in its fleet with three others being handed back to its lessors and 4 others were transferred to AirAsia.
+There is no indication if the current 4 can be maintained further as funding still remains an issue with the airline.

+In February 2024, The Civil Aviation Authority of Malaysia have confirmed that the airline no longer possess any aircraft in its fleet with the last aircraft de-registered on February 6.